Montross, Virginia: History

 The Old Westmoreland Court House in Montross was the site of notable events in 1774–1775 connected with the Revolutionary War.
-According to an historic marker at the courthouse, a resolution was introduced by Richard Henry Lee and adopted at a meeting there on June 22, 1774, providing aid to Boston, Massachusetts, following a blockade of that beleaguered port city by Great Britain.
+According to a historic marker at the courthouse, a resolution was introduced by Richard Henry Lee and adopted at a meeting there on June 22, 1774, providing aid to Boston, Massachusetts, following a blockade of that beleaguered port city by Great Britain.
 The seizure in 1775 of the Virginia Colony's gunpowder supply in Williamsburg on orders of the Royal Governor, in what became known as the Gunpowder Incident, prompted the Westmoreland Committee of Safety to convene at the Court House on May 23, 1775.
 The committee passed a resolution denouncing the governor, Lord Dunmore, for his actions.

 Washington and Lee High School is located in the town.

 Emmy Award-winning video engineer Walter Balderson, who attended Washington and Lee High School, is from Montross.
 Current Brooklyn Nets forward Justin Anderson was born in Montross, and played collegiately at the University of Virginia.

 The Armstead T. Johnson High School, Westmoreland State Park Historic District, and Panorama are listed on the National Register of Historic Places.